effieVision/DM-UY-2193-A/README.md

 ## Notable Dates
 You can find the official academic calendar [here](https://www.nyu.edu/registrar/calendars/university-academic-calendar.html#1184)

-**Sunday, February 10, 2019**  - Last day to drop a class and receive a refund of 100% of tuition & fees for Undergraduate, Graduate and Diploma students who are dropping classes, but will remain enrolled in at least one course.
+**Monday, September 16, 2019** - Last day to drop a class and receive a refund of 100% of tuition & fees for Undergraduate, Graduate and Diploma students who are dropping classes, but will remain enrolled in at least one course.
 For Undergraduate, Graduate and Diploma students who 'Completely Withdraw' from ALL courses during the semester, please see the Refund Schedule for Complete Withdrawal.
 Last day to drop Spring 2019 classes and not receive a grade of 'W.' Last day of active waitlists.
 Last day to add/drop on Albert.

-**Monday, March 18-24, 2019** - Spring Break
+**Monday, October 14, 2019** - Fall Recess (aka No class)

+**Tuesday, October 15, 2019** - Legislative Day - Classes will meet according to a Monday schedule. (aka Come to class)

-**Friday, April 5, 2019** - Last day to use the Term Withdrawal Form to submit a spring semester term withdrawal request or submit a request to withdraw from a course.
+**Monday, November 4, 2019** - Last day to use the Term Withdrawal Form to submit a spring semester term withdrawal request or submit a request to withdraw from a course.
 Students should consult the academic calendar of their home school for specific deadlines pertaining to course withdrawal for the term

+**Wednesday, November 27, 2019 - Friday, November 29, 2019** - Student Thanksgiving Recess

-**Monday, May 13** - Last day of Spring 2019 Classes
+**Friday, December 13, 2019** - Last day of Fall 2019 Classes